TritonDataCenter/sdcadm/README.md

 # sdcadm self-update

-It's always recommended to run `sdcadm self-update` before performing any sdcadm upgrade operations, especially because there could be critical bugfixes published since the last time sdcadm itself was updated.
+It's always recommended to run `sdcadm self-update --latest` before performing any sdcadm upgrade operations, especially because there could be critical bugfixes published since the last time sdcadm itself was updated.

 You can get the exact version of sdcadm running in your SDC setup using: